On triple intersections of three families of unit circles: Unit circles spanned by points on three unit circles

 We reiterate that $I$ (and $I'$) might include many irrelevant incidences, first, because the corresponding parameter $v_3$ does not belong to $\Theta_3$, and second, because $v_3$ is not real (the incidence occurs on a non-real arc of the relevant curve $\gamma_{a,b}$).
 Still, an upper bound on the (overestimate) $I$ suffices for our purpose.

 Hence the problem is reduced to obtaining an upper bound on $I$.
 This is an instance of a fairly standard point-curve incidence problem, which can be tackled using the well established machinery, such as the incidence bound of Pach and Sharir~\cite{PS98}, or, more fundamentally, the crossing-lemma technique of Sz\'ekely~\cite{Sz97} (on which the analysis in \cite{PS98} is based).
 However, to apply this machinery, it is essential that the curves of $\Gamma$ have a constant bound on their multiplicity.
 More precisely, we need to know that no more than $O(1)$ curves of $\Gamma$ can share a common irreducible component.
 In more detail, while the points of $\Pi$ are clearly distinct, there might be potentially many pairs of curves of $\Gamma$ that coincide or overlap in a common irreducible component, in which case the aforementioned incidence-bounding techniques break down.
 Fortunately, this can be controlled through the following key proposition.
-(Recall that this arises as a key issue when applying this approach to the general setup of Elekes and R\'onyai~\cite{ER00}, as manifested in the companion paper \cite{RSS}, and it will certainly also be a key issue in further attempts to tackle the more general setup of Elekes and Szab\'o~\cite{ESz} in a similar manner.)
+(Recall that this arises as a key issue when applying this approach to the general setup of Elekes and R\'onyai~\cite{ER00}, as manifested in the companion paper \cite{RSS}, and the more general setup of Elekes and Szab\'o~\cite{ESz}, as in the more recent study~\cite{RSdZ}.)